 Do you ever wonder whether your children -- or child not yet born -- could develop PCOS or some other disorder?
 If you're trying to conceive or are lucky enough to have had a baby or two, perhaps this thought has crossed your mind.

 It's not a trivial question!
 Just imagine your daughter going through all the difficulties you have been going through.
 It would be heart-breaking for both of you.

 So is it possible to avoid this risk, or is it genetically determined that your daughter will have PCOS?
 Or your son will have weight problems or develop diabetes?

 The good news is that just because you have PCOS, your daughter will not necessarily develop PCOS.
 However, there is an increased risk that she will.

 This is because of a concept called "fetal programming" or "developmental programming".
 It's a physiological process that can create different results from the same genetic background.
-The purpose of the programming is to help a developing human to adapt to its expected environment.

 This programming starts from the moment of conception and continues until you become an adult.
 The most important phase is during your time in your mother's womb.
 The effects of this programming are maintained throughout your life.

 In other words, what goes on from conception until your child becomes an adult will affect her or him for the rest of her life.
 Moreover, the children of your children may also be affected.

 Here's a classic example of what I mean.